You can access the project-wide configuration settings by selecting the project from your list of projects, then click the

-Users screen allows you to manage users access on your project.
+Access screen allows you to manage users' access on your project.

 You can invite new users to your project by clicking the

-Add user link and entering their email address, or modify permissions of existing users by clicking the
+Add button and entering their email address, or modify permissions of existing users by clicking the

 Edit link when hovering over the user.